michaelrogers/Number-Incrementer/README.md

 # Number-Incrementer
-A simple Chrome extension to help with incremention alias numbers to speed batch account creation.
+A simple Chrome extension tool to help increment alias numbers to speed batch account creation through the front end.